8 Tips For When Starting Your Online Business

 Develop Great Customer Service

-It is also good to monitor your social media accounts as this is where most interaction would take place, be gentle yet firm when confronting less than polite visitors as to not ruin the reputation of your business.
+It is also good to monitor your social media accounts as this is where most interaction would take place.
+Be gentle yet firm when confronting the less than polite visitors as to not ruin the reputation of your business.

 Budget Your Ads on Social Platforms